scienting/simlify/docs/case-studies/hiv-protease/index.md

 3.  **Substrate specificity:** The enzyme recognizes and cleaves specific sequences in viral polyproteins.
     MD simulations can help elucidate the molecular basis of this specificity and how mutations might affect it.
 4.  **Water-Mediated Interactions:** Water molecules play a crucial role in the enzyme's catalytic mechanism and mediating protein-ligand interactions.
     Explicit solvent MD simulations are particularly valuable for studying these effects.
 5.  **Allosteric effects:** Recent studies have suggested the presence of allosteric sites in HIV-1 protease, opening new avenues for drug design.
     MD simulations can help identify and characterize these sites.

-By running Amber simulations on HIV-1 protease, researchers can gain valuable insights into these biophysical characteristics, contributing to fundamental science and applied research in drug discovery.

-Understood.
-I appreciate the flexibility to reorganize and expand on the information.
-Here's a revised version of the section, incorporating your notes while adding some additional relevant information:

 ## Protein preparation